BlueStamp-Engineering-2022/Hilary_BSE_Project/index.md

 My third Milestone is the process of putting everything together and finishing the project.
 Instead of keeping the breadboard as the base, I decided to solder all the components on a circuit board.
 After that is done, I had to build the wooden box part.
 I used the application Fusion 360  for the modeling, 3d printing, and laser cutting.

-That is my last step of the project!
+My last step is to work on modification on my custom buttons - the rainbow light, and fire light.

 [![Final Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612573869/video_to_markdown/images/youtube--F7M7imOVGug-c05b58ac6eb4c4700831b2b3070cd403.jpg )](https://www.youtube.com/watch?v=F7M7imOVGug&feature=emb_logo "Final Milestone"){:target="_blank" rel="noopener"}